cc9166/cc.github.io/README.md

-This is My ios App
+This is for my ios App